jeffrywon/http-server/README.md

 # http-server

 ## Instruction
-Replace ‘DIRECTORY' in server.py with your actual directory
+Replace ‘DIRECTORY' and 'defaultDirectory' in server.py with your actual directory

 Password: 1111